Contrasting SunCar Technology Group (NASDAQ:SDA) and Driven Brands (NASDAQ:DRVN)

 |2.19%

-Driven Brands has a beta of 1.1, suggesting that its stock price is 10% more volatile than the S&P 500.
-Comparatively, SunCar Technology Group has a beta of -0.15, suggesting that its stock price is 115% less volatile than the S&P 500.
+SunCar Technology Group has a beta of -0.15, suggesting that its stock price is 115% less volatile than the S&P 500.
+Comparatively, Driven Brands has a beta of 1.1, suggesting that its stock price is 10% more volatile than the S&P 500.

 Analyst Ratings

-This is a breakdown of current ratings and recommmendations for Driven Brands and SunCar Technology Group, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for SunCar Technology Group and Driven Brands, as provided by MarketBeat.com.

 |Sell Ratings